Reporting an Absence

 Other Excused: OTE (green background)

-The OTE code (Personal Excused absence, green background), results from the student filling out a Warranted Absence form PRIOR to the absence.
+The OTE code (Personal Excused absence, green background), results from the student filling out a Prior Approval form 72 hours PRIOR to the absence.
 This code is used for warranted personal absences or absences at the discretion of the Administration.
-A Warranted Absence is an absence that is educationally based.

 Other Unexcused: OTU (red background)